Integrate Amazon GuardDuty Findings into Alert Logic Incidents

 - At the top of the list of users, select your user name.

 - In the Account Details panel, verify the selected user role is Administrator.

 - Click IAM, under Security, Identity & Compliance.

 - Ensure "AdministratorAccess" appears as one of the policies in the list of policy names.

 Ensure access to a command line interface (CLI)

 GuardDuty integration with Alert Logic requires you use a command line interface (CLI) appropriate to your operating system to generate the access keys and secret keys required to allow Alert Logic to issue API calls on your behalf.
 You need the following CLI, depending on your operating system:

-Before you can integrate GuardDuty findings into the Incidents page, you must log into AWS and enable GuardDuty.
+Before you can integrate GuardDuty findings into the Incidents page, you must log in to AWS and enable GuardDuty.
 For more information, see Setting Up Amazon GuardDuty.

 To support GuardDuty integration, Alert Logic uses your customer identification, in the form of access keys and secret keys, to issue API calls on your behalf.
 You need these keys to launch a CloudFormation template that deploys a CloudWatch Events collector and a Lambda function that integrates GuardDuty findings into the Alert Logic system for display as threats on the Incidents page.